-You need to find a carrier that works for you and your pet.
+It would be best if you found a carrier that works for you and your pet.
 A hard-case carrier will be sturdy and secure, but you’ll want to make it more comfortable with a light blanket or mat.
-Soft-sided carriers are a little more comfy (and easier for you to carry) but they offer less protection against bumps and knocks.
+Soft-sided carriers are comfier (and easier for you to carry) but offer less protection against bumps and knocks.

 It’s no good buying a carrier the day before you’re due to travel and hoping you can tempt your cat inside.
-Make sure to introduce your cat to the carrier as early as possible, and put some of their toys in there for them to find and play with while the carrier is open at home.
-If your cat is used to the carrier, they’re less likely to be stressed while you travel.
+Instead, introduce your cat to the carrier as early as possible, and put some of their toys for them to find and play with while the carrier is open at home.
+Then, if your cat is used to the carrier, they’re less likely to be stressed while you travel.

 Take some favorite items with you

-It’s really important to make sure your cat is happy both during your travels and at your destination, so take as many of their favorite items with you as you can comfortably pack.
-A couple of toys, their normal litter, and even a scratching post are perfect if you’ve got room in the trunk of your car.
-If you’re flying you’ll probably just want to focus on toys and a blanket that they’re used to.
+It’s essential to ensure your cat is happy during your travels and at your destination, so take as many of their favorite items as you can comfortably pack.
+A couple of toys, their regular litter, and even a scratching post are perfect if you’ve got room in the trunk of your car.
+If you’re flying, you’ll probably want to focus on toys and a blanket they’re used to.